tmandys/kidmon/KidMon/ReadMe.txt

 ----------

 KidMon output file kidmon_hourly_raw.csv should be periodically processed using KidMonDude which aggregates data in RRD manner.
 The file kidmon_hourly_raw.csv is renamed to avoid race with KindMon which will create new file.
+The data are also propagated to HTML template to visualize using Google Charts API.
+The CSV data are injected into local file based on template.
+The charts are rendered locally on client machine, no data are sent outside.

 ---- kidmon_rules.csv